Lucha Libre Tickets & Tacos & Beer & Mezcal = BEST NIGHT EVER!

 Public transport

-The metro system is the most efficient way to get around the city, with 12 lines covering most neighborhoods.
-It can get crowded during peak hours.
+The metro is efficient and affordable, covering most of the city.
+It can be crowded during peak hours.

 Taxis